Adele Cosgrove-Bray is a writer, poet and artist who lives on the Wirral Peninsula in England.

 What's It About?

-Over 200 quality reproductions of Monet's world famous Impressionist paintings illustrate this large book, in which a choice selection of private letters allow the reader a fascinating insight into the artist's life.
+Over 200 quality reproductions of Monet's world-famous Impressionist paintings illustrate this large book.
+A choice selection of private letters allows the reader a fascinating insight into the artist's life.

-These letters describe Monet's early experiments with drawing and painting, and the blossoming of what were to become life-long friendships with fellow artists such as Cezanne, Manet and Degas, to Monet's decades of financial struggles, and also his personal life as a husband, father and step-father.
+These letters describe Monet's early experiments with drawing and painting.
+The book also contains the blossoming of what were to become life-long friendships with fellow artists such as Cezanne, Manet and Degas, Monet's decades of financial struggles, and his personal life as a husband, father and step-father.

-He toured widely through Italy, Brittany and Norway in search of new vistas to paint, all the while struggling by on very little money, and encountering crushing disinterest from art dealers and critics.
-Monet experienced occasional bouts of ill-health, and sometimes dismal temporary housing in his search for scenes to paint.
+He toured widely through Italy, Brittany and Norway in search of new vistas to paint while struggling with very little money and encountering crushing disinterest from art dealers and critics.
+Monet experienced occasional bouts of ill-health and sometimes dismal temporary housing while searching for scenes to paint.
 He determinedly refused to admit defeat in the face of any obstacle.

-Only in his last decades of life did Monet find the artistic acclaim, and resulting wealth, which he had worked so diligently to achieve.
-He bought the house he had been renting in Giverny, France, for himself and his family, and created a garden with a lily pond - the same lily pond which became the focus of his most famous and beloved paintings.
+Only in his last decades of life did Monet find the artistic acclaim and wealth that he had worked so diligently to achieve.
+He bought the house he had been renting in Giverny, France, for himself and his family and created a garden with a lily pond—the same one that became the focus of his most famous and beloved paintings.